iter8-tools/iter8/CONTRIBUTING.md

 Welcome!
 We are delighted that you want to contribute to Iter8! 💖

-As you get started, you are in the best position to give us feedback on areas of our project that we need help with including:
+As you get started, you are in the best position to give us feedback on key areas including:

 * Problems found during setup of Iter8
 * Gaps in our quick start tutorial and other documentation